 It's not the easiest product to buy right now, but Roborock S6 is the new King of the Cleaning Droids.
-It's both narrowly better and a lot cheaper than its main rival – iRobot's i7 – and leaves the older likes of Dyson's 360 Eye for dead.
+It's both narrowly better and a lot cheaper than its main rival – iRobot's i7 – and leaves the likes of the older Dyson vacuum, the 360 Eye, for dead.

 The S6 boasts navigation and suction better than any other robot I've tried.
 The only thing that comes close is the aforementioned iRobot but that is more than double the price of the S6.
 In fact, the only issue I have with the S6, other than a slightly pointless 'mopping' mode, is that it is weirdly hard to buy outside of the EU.
 It's not on Amazon or at John Lewis, but you can buy it from Gearbest – the only official UK retail partner, for now – and, unofficially, from eBay.
 They're import models but so long as they are from the EU they will work fine in the UK if you replace the cable or use an adaptor.

 In the USA, the S6 is also on sale at eBay, from an official Roborock rep, so you don't need to worry about being sent a Chinese model there.

 The word is that the S6 will soon be more widely available in the UK and US, through Amazon – most previous Roborock vacs can be found there.
 We'll have more of an 'official' review when that happens, too.
 It's too bad that the S6 arrived just too late to scoop the T3 Award for Robot Vacs, and also looks unlikely to be on sale at Amazon in time for Amazon Prime Day.
 However, we do know that its similarly excellent predecessor the Roborock S5 will be on sale on July 15 – we'll have details ASAP.